Lambchopper/NewUCMUser/README.txt

 		Configures the new user for CCX.
 You must configure the ccxLine section of the template if your environment uses a seperate Agent Extension.
 This will be configured as the Second line appearence on the phone or Jabber Multiline Profile.

-		You must also configure the ccxParameters Section.
+		You must also configure the ccxParameters Section:
+			"agentLineUsePrimary":
-			Set agentLineUsePrimary to false for a second Agent Line Set agentLineUsePrimary to true if your design calls for the agent's Primary Line to be set as the CCX Agent Line.
+				false = Will add the CCX line as a second Agent Line on the phone. true = Use if your design calls for the agent's Primary Line to be set as the CCX Agent Line.
 					If True the Alerting and Display Names will be configured by the line appearence settings under the Phone configuration section of the template.
+			"jtapiRMCMUser":
-			Set the jtapiRMCMUser parameter to be the UCM application user used by CCX for Resource Management.
+				The value should be the UCM application user used by CCX for Resource Management.
 				In CCX Navigate to Unified CCX Administration > System > Cisco Unified CM Configuration and use the User ID in the RmCm Subsystem section.
+			"e164Mask":
+				The External Phone Number Mask for the CCX Agent Line Appearence "lineLabelTxt":
+				The Prefix to add to the Line Label Text, this will use the extension as the suffix "lineDisplayName":
+				See Below for Line appearence fields
+			"ipccDevType":
+				The Agent Line cannot be a Shared Line, this is a restriction for CCX.
+This field is used to set which device will get  the agent line.
+For users with a need for mobility, this is typically defined on the Extension Mobility Profile so they can log in anyware.

+				If this isn't set or set properly, the script will assume the Agent line is configured on the physical phone.

+				This parameter is only used if the agentLineUsePrimary is set to False.

+					Set the values exactly as follows:
+						SEP = This will assign the CCX Agent Line to the Physical Phone EMP = This will assign the CCX Agent Line to the Extension Mobility Device Profile if EM is enabled in the Template.
+						CSF = This will assign the CCX Agent Line to the Jabber for Windows CSF Profile. this requires that the cluster supports Jabber Multiline.
+Refer to Cisco documentation on Jabber Multiline Support.

 Configuration Item Names (E.G. Device Profiles, Mobility Profiles) will add the template contents as as a prefix with the user's full name: